supreethr23/dp-300-database-administrator/Instructions/Labs/07-detect-correct-fragmentation-issues.md

       ![Picture 03](../images/dp300-lab7-img7.png)

      > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-     1. Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+     > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-     2. Hit the Validate button for the corresponding task.
+     > - Hit the Validate button for the corresponding task.
-     3. If you receive a success message, you can proceed to the next task.
+     > - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-     4. If you need any assistance, please contact us at labs-support@spektrasystems.com.
+     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

  ## Rebuild fragmented indexes